 "Do us a favor and stand clear," the executioner said from the outside of the main palace chamber.
 "I intend to bring you back alive."

 Kayah ignored the request.
-Instead, she ruminated on the unaccounted shots from the cindered man's weapon.
+Instead, she ruminated on the unaccounted shots from the Cindered Man's weapon.
 How Jaxith’s rescue hung upon the mysterious distraction.
 Would he save her from her failures?
 What if he had already tried?
 The possibility brought pain too raw for her worst-case world.
 Even the monstrous, tortured creatures of the palace lay smoldering and crushed throughout the terraced garden.
 Stacking deaths paid for her failed attempt to flee.
 She did not budge from the table’s center, which rested a few paces from the steep rubble that crowded the collapsed archway.
 Unsure if it was dangerously close or safely far, the answer meant nothing at that moment.
 With an uncomfortable swallow, she wiped away brimming tears held captive by stubborn eyes, unsurprised by her growing list of inadequacies.

 The heaviest rocks, broken and trapped at the bottom of the pile, ground against the threshold.
 High-pitched scrapes jarred Kayah from her wallowed thoughts as wedged stones shot out.
 Propelled by the overwhelming weight of those above, they tumbled.
 The aggressive catalyst triggered a rockslide that flowed like water.
 The largest pieces of rubble moved the least, filling the gap between the table and the circular walls.
-Followed by the smaller pebbles and cobbles, which flowed into crevices and spilled onto the table.
+This was followed by the smaller pebbles and cobbles, which flowed into crevices and spilled onto the table.
 Cracked sections of wall, held in false sturdiness, fell away without the support of the ruinous foundation of broken history.
 Kayah sat on her heels, unmoved like a boulder in a river as the loose rock bunched around her threadbare shoes.
 The fresh debris revealed a distant glimpse of the archway's lost grandeur.
 A rubble stage for the ominous silhouette which stood against the glaring orange glow of the flaming havoc outside.

 A lingering stare of tiny twinned suns erupted into a geyser of primal fear within Kayah.
 The towering, cindered presence stood less than ten paces from her now and with him came a piercing dread.
 An instinct to protect her eyes from irreversible damage snapped her out of self pity and forced her back, tripping amongst the loose rock.
 She threw herself off the table and pressed her back against the stone wall, like an animal running to the edge of its cage.